Anuradha Ghandy: Death

 Anuradha died of causes related to falciparum malaria on 12 April 2008.
 Due to her fear of government persecution including arrests or false encounters (she would be seen by the state as a ‘Maoist terrorist’) she had given the doctor she went to for a checkup a false name and dud phone number.
 When the doctor found that she had the parasite Plasmodium falciparum, he could not get through to her to warn her about these test results.
 On April 11, 2008, she was admitted to a hospital in Mumbai, but by then it was too late to save her.
 She died at the age of 54 on April 12, 2008.
-Systemic sclerosis had weakened her immune system, leading to multiple organ failure, which was, among other things, a contributing factor to her tragic death.
+Systemic sclerosis had weakened her immune system, leading to multiple organ failure, which was, among other things, a contributing factor to her death.
 It was during her stint in Jharkhand, educating the tribals against oppression of women in their society, when she contracted cerebral malaria.
 During her final days, she had been training the women cadre to develop leadership skills.